YajneshKumar2004/GitHub-Practice/README.md

   git push origin <your-branch-name>

 ### 6. Create a Pull Request
-- Go to your forked repository on GitHub and click on the Pull Request button.
+- Go to your forked repository on GitHub and click the Pull Request button.
 - Submit the pull request to this repository.

 ---

 ### 🤝 Why This Repository?
-- This repository is here to:
+This repository is created to:
-  - Provide a safe and supportive space for learning.
+- Provide a supportive space for learning.
 - Encourage open-source contributions.
 - Build confidence in GitHub workflows.